 South Haven on Lake Michigan, Michigan

 About two hours from Chicago, the city of South Haven boasts seven public beaches stretching five miles along Lake Michigan’s shores.
 South Haven calls itself “the blueberry capital of the world,” and it holds a blueberry festival complete with a pie-eating contest every summer on the second weekend of August.
 The lakefront here offers plenty of other all-American delights, too, like volleyball pits and bonfires.
-If you go, be sure to visit South Haven’s historic lighthouse, between North Beach and South Beach.
-South Beach is your best bet for beach time, with amenities aplenty, including grill, picnic, and play areas, as well as public restrooms.
+If you go, be sure to visit South Haven’s historic lighthouse, “the beacon that guides us home,” between North Beach and South Beach.
+South Beach is your best bet for lakeside beach time, with amenities aplenty, including grill, picnic, and play areas, as well as public restrooms.

 Lake George, New York